OpenEvalProject/evals/manuscripts/elife-68531/v2/manuscript.md

 In this paper, we analyzed SEEG recordings of cortical and subcortical regions.
 In SEEG, the EZ not only takes into account the earliest ictal EEG change, it emphasizes an anatomo-electro-clinical analysis (Kahane et al., 2006).
 This concept incorporates both the anatomic region that initiates the epileptic discharge as well as the ‘primary organization’ (Talairach and Bancaud, 1966) that leads to the manifestation of the clinical seizure itself (Wyllie et al., 2015).
 The gold standard method of confirming EZ localization is based on whether seizure freedom has been achieved by resection or ablation.
 The actual ground truth for the EZ location is unknown since in many cases the resection volumes may extend well beyond the EZ.
 In recent work, the EZ has been considered as part of a network (Jehi, 2018).
 These epileptogenic networks in focal epilepsy have been invoked in explaining the underlying pathogenesis of epilepsy, seizure initiation, ictal propagation, and disease progression as well as various associated comorbidities (Nair et al., 2004).
 This perspective is utilized in our work to analyze seizures in the context of a distributed network of interacting regions that include the EZ.
 Because of the importance of HFOs in epilepsy and SOZ localization, we construct synchronization networks in the 80–200 Hz range, to be in line with similar studies (Höller et al., 2015; Schindler et al., 2010).
 Fast rhythmic bursting neurons, which have the highest tendency to initiate seizures, are largely responsible for generating ultra-fast oscillations or ripples (80–200 Hz) (Timofeev and Steriade, 2004).
 We hypothesize that during seizures, the EZ has an abnormal and unique pattern of connectivity with other brain areas.

 Graph analysis provides a mathematical framework for the quantification of brain connectivity (Bullmore and Sporns, 2009).
-Brain networks may be represented as a graph, G=(V, E), in which nodes (V) characterize anatomical regions or electrodes, and edges (E) reflect structural or functional connections among them.
+Brain networks may be represented as a graph, $G=(V, E)$, in which nodes ($V$) characterize anatomical regions or electrodes, and edges ($E$) reflect structural or functional connections among them.
 Traditionally, brain connectivity in each time sample (layer) of dynamic networks has been evaluated independently, via single graph analysis.
 However, multilayer analysis allows us to model the entire data with a single super-graph, in which individual graphs for each time-sample are linked.
 Assuming there are T single graphs (time-samples) with N nodes in each, the super-graph has NT nodes.
 The multilayer structure has considerable methodological advantages over single-layer analysis (Betzel and Bassett, 2017).
 First, the interlayer coupling between neighboring time points in this model allows us to incorporate the continuity in neural dynamics.
 Second, by tuning the coupling parameter, processes with different timescales can be distinguished.
 Third, the extracted measures on these networks are less susceptible to noise in the data or spurious connectivity.
 Additionally, there exist several neurological rationales for employing a multilayer approach in seizure analysis.
 First, the concept of dynamic network reconfiguration has been studied in brain networks (Bassett et al., 2011; Braun et al., 2015).
 Previous research has shown state transitions during seizures, either through brain connectivity analysis (Burns et al., 2014) or microelectrode recordings (Smith et al., 2016).
 Multilayer networks have the capability to delineate these transitions and identify network reconfiguration (Mucha et al., 2010).
 Second, electrophysiological signals are highly non-stationary during ictal periods.
 As a result, traditional analysis of time-varying networks based on isolated graphs would be affected by instantaneous fluctuations rather than the underlying spatiotemporal networks.
 Third, seizure propagation is one of the key elements of ictal activity.
 Recent work has indicated the importance of multilayer modeling of complex systems when encountering spreading processes (De Domenico et al., 2016).

 Consequently, we modeled spatiotemporal high-frequency connectivity using multilayer networks.
 We explore the question of whether the EZ can be identified by unsupervised clustering of nodes (representing SEEG contacts) in the feature space of these multilayer networks.
 Our connectivity-based EZ identification results show reasonable consistency with a previous approach (described as the fingerprint of the EZ) (Grinenko et al., 2018; Li et al., 2020) which uses three ictal features for EZ localization, namely: low-voltage fast activity (LFD), preictal spiking, and suppression of lower frequencies.